elifbaykara/HELZFashion/README.md

 ## Hatice's Part  [![Hatice](https://img.shields.io/badge/Hatice-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/hatice-dvc)
+-Add to Cart Feature: Users can easily add the clothes they want to purchase to their shopping carts.
+We created an entity called "Basket," storing the items users added to their carts in a list called "BasketItem."
+It holds the properties "Clothes" and "Quantity."
+A Basket Controller was established to manage user cart operations, enabling add-to-cart functionality.The SessionExtensions extension was used, providing extended methods for handling session data in C#.
+It was utilized for scenarios such as maintaining cart information and user sessions.Then we created the BasketAndOrderViewModel to consolidate users' shopping carts and order information into a single model.
+This allows users to fill out cart content, payment, and delivery details in the same form while shopping.
+-Order Creation and Viewing Feature: Customers can purchase items added to their carts by selecting their preferred payment method.Placed orders can be viewed in a list format, displaying order items, order date, and payment method.
+An entity named "Order" was created, encompassing properties such as ShippingAddress, PaymentMethod, OrderDate, Status, OrderItems, and BasketId.
+Enum structures were used for PaymentMethod and Status, while OrderItems are of type Basket.
+An enum named "OrderStatus" was introduced to store order statuses (pending/shipped/delivered/cancelled).
+A PaymentMethod enum was created to manage payment methods (cash/credit card/debit card/bank transfer/other).
+An Order Controller was established to manage customer orders, containing methods for successfully completing orders (OrderSuccess), creating new orders, and deleting orders.
+Additionally, views for carts and orders were created.

 ## Issues and Solutions
 In this project, we encountered several challenges related to the database.
 Here are the main issues and how these problems were addressed: